Plagiarized Content on Fiverr from SEO Writers

 2) Legit Content:

-stars, hide your fires; let not light see my black and deep desires
+“stars, hide your fires; let not light see my black and deep desires”

 Can you Detect Fiverr Scammers?

-Fiver Transfers Your Money to Fraudulent Sellers
+Does Fiverr Transfers Your Money to Fraudulent Sellers?

 Legality or Illegality of Fiverr

-Fiverr is a company located in Israel and therefore the Israeli law applies.
-United States or any other laws from other countries don’t affect them.
-That also makes Fiverr a safe haven for the company and sellers with criminal intentions.
-Your laws simply don’t apply to them, unless you live in Israel.
+I’m not a lawyer, but this is what I think: Fiverr is a company located in Israel and therefore the Israeli law applies.
+United States or any other laws from other countries such as from Europe don’t affect them.
+They are not bond to any privacy laws, either, such as GDPR or CCPA or similar.
+Israel is not part of any other union law system.
+That also could make Fiverr a safe haven for sellers with criminal intentions.
+Our laws simply would not apply to them, unless you live in Israel.

-By now it’s obvious that Fiverr takes no responsibility for their platform.
-But if you’re using Fiverr, prepare even for the worst.
+But the time I was using Fiverr, I was not prepared for the worst.
 Fiverr’s website tends do go down sometimes.
-It’s when the website is inaccessible.
+That happened to me several times: It’s when the website is inaccessible.
 And we’re not talking about a couple minutes.
-The website crashes down for hours and days.
-This is what you will see occasionally visiting Fiverr:
+The website crashed down for hours and sometimes days in my case.
+This is what I saw occasionally using Fiverr:

-A gigantic and modern top section appears almost magically on top of that old building… which by the way also doesn’t exist on any satellite photo of Google or Bing.
-What does this say about this company?
+A gigantic and modern top section appears almost magically on top of that old building from all angles… which by the way also is not visible on any satellite photo of Google checked in 2021.

-Lowest Possible Quality Workers
+Lowest Possible Quality Workers?

 Would you provide work on Fiverr under this circumstances if you were a high quality worker?

 And by the way — have you ever used Fiverr?
 You might want to check each content you have received and already published.
 You might have already been scammed.